 - Fear related to the outcome of pregnancy due to bleeding.

 - Assess fetal heart sounds so the mother would be aware of the health of her baby.

 - Allow the mother to vent her feelings to lessen her emotional stress.

 - Assess any bleeding or spotting that might occur to give adequate measures.

 - Answer the mother’s questions honestly to establish a trusting environment.

 - Include the mother in the planning of the care plan for both the mother and the baby.

-- Woman is able to discuss her concerns with the health care providers.
+- The woman is able to discuss her concerns with the healthcare providers.